theogroup/ogroup.net/src/_drafts/the-luxury-of-timepart-2.md

       we wanted to offer our best services in a convenient location to meet their shopping needs,” Shea Jensen, Nordstrom senior vice president of customer experience, said in a statement.
-For convenience, customers will also have access to convenient services including Buy Online, Pick-Up In-Store, curbside pickup, alterations and tailoring.
+For convenience, customers will also have access to convenient services including Buy Online, In-Store pickup, Curbside pickup, alterations and tailoring.

       &nbsp;